Devkol-11/Web-Crawling-Engine/README.md

 # web-crawl-engine

-**One-line:** Monolithic web crawler service in Node.js + TypeScript using Redis for URL frontier and MongoDB for persistent page storage.
+**One-line:** Monolithic web crawler service in Node.js + TypeScript using Redis for URL frontier and MongoDB for persistent page storage.(Currently in Progress)

 ## Goals